 Do not touch a lamb unless they are completely alone, visibly injured or very weak.

 If you are not an experienced carer or rescuer, please phone ALV immediately for advice in a difficult situation.
 We do not want to remove any lambs from their mothers, only assist and provide care where the lamb would otherwise die and has been orphaned.
+In addition, the teams at Lamb Care Australia and Victorian Lamb Rescue are able to provide expert advice on the care of newborn lambs.
+Both groups can be contacted and respond efficiently via their Facebook pages.

 The first thing you should do is get an orphaned lamb dry and warm immediately.